The Trojan Example: Jailbreaking LLMs through Template Filling and Unsafety Reasoning: Experiments

 \subsubsection{Metrics}

-We evaluate performance using the \textbf{Attack Success Rate (ASR)}, defined as the fraction of dataset items for which a jailbreak succeeds.
-ASR is assessed using two complementary judges: a rule-based judge and an LLM-based judge.
+We evaluate the effectiveness of TrojFill using the \textbf{Attack Success Rate (ASR)}, defined as the percentage of test instructions for which the model generates a successful jailbreak response.
+To ensure a rigorous evaluation, we employ three complementary evaluation protocols:

-The \textbf{rule-based judge} flags responses containing explicit refusal phrases (e.g., "sorry I cannot assist"), which are counted as failures.
-While effective for direct rejections, it misses subtler failures, such as irrelevant responses or benign substitutions (e.g., "make a cake" instead of "make a bomb").
-We use a slightly revised keyword list from PAIR~\cite{PAIR} (Appendix~\ref{appendix: rule judge}).

-The \textbf{LLM-based judge} evaluates semantic relevance and subtle bypasses~\cite{PAIR, adaptiveattacks}.
-Responses are scored 1–10, where 1 indicates a fully non-jailbroken response and 10 indicates a fully successful jailbreak.
-Ratings of 10 are counted as successful.
-The LLM considers clarity, detail, and accuracy; the prompt is provided in Appendix~\ref{appendix: llm judge}.